Climate Change Indicators: Marine Species Distribution

 Data for this indicator were collected by the National Oceanic and Atmospheric Administration’s National Marine Fisheries Service and other agencies.
 These agencies monitor marine species populations by conducting annual surveys in which they trawl the ocean at regular intervals along the coast.
 By recording what they catch at each location, scientists can calculate each species’ center of biomass in terms of latitude, longitude, and depth.

 This indicator focuses on two survey regions that have the most continuous and longest-running sampling: the Northeast and the eastern Bering Sea off the coast of Alaska.
-Figure 1 shows the average change in the center of biomass across 105 species in these regions.
-For consistency, Figure 1 is limited to species that were identified every year.
+Figure 1 shows the average change in the center of biomass across 140 species in these regions as well as changes by region.
+For consistency, each line in Figure 1 is limited to species with the most complete records, including those that were identified repeatedly.
 Figures 2 and 3 show detailed changes for three species in each region.
 These species were chosen because they represent a variety of habitats and species types (a mixture of fish and shellfish) and because they tend to be fairly abundant.
 Some of these species support major fisheries, yet are presumed to not be heavily impacted by overfishing, reducing the chance that fishing is unduly influencing the observed trends.
-Northeast data come from surveys that have been conducted every spring since 1968, while Bering Sea data come from summer surveys that have been conducted consistently since 1982.
+Northeast data come from surveys that have been conducted every spring since 1973, while Bering Sea data come from summer surveys that have been conducted consistently since 1982.

 Data for this indicator were collected by the National Oceanic and Atmospheric Administration’s National Marine Fisheries Service during annual bottom trawl fisheries surveys.
-These data have been processed and made publicly available by Rutgers University at: http://oceanadapt.rutgers.edu.
-Data from these surveys have been used to support a wide variety of studies.5
+These data have been processed and made publicly available by Rutgers University at: https://oceanadapt.rutgers.edu.
+Data from these surveys have been used to support a wide variety of studies.7,8,9,10

-2 NOAA (National Oceanic and Atmospheric Administration) and Rutgers University.
-2016.
-OceanAdapt. http://oceanadapt.rutgers.edu.

-3 NOAA (National Oceanic and Atmospheric Administration) and Rutgers University.
-2016.
-OceanAdapt. http://oceanadapt.rutgers.edu.

 4 NOAA (National Oceanic and Atmospheric Administration) and Rutgers University.
-2016.
-OceanAdapt. http://oceanadapt.rutgers.edu.
+2021.
+OceanAdapt.
+Accessed January 2021 https://oceanadapt.rutgers.edu.

+5 NOAA (National Oceanic and Atmospheric Administration) and Rutgers University.
+2021.
+OceanAdapt.
+Accessed January 2021 https://oceanadapt.rutgers.edu.

+6 NOAA (National Oceanic and Atmospheric Administration) and Rutgers University.
+2021.
+OceanAdapt.
+Accessed January 2021 https://oceanadapt.rutgers.edu.